JECSand/restful_api_boilerplate/README.md

 ___
 ## Running the API

+### Production

-To start the API run the following:
+To start the API's production build, run the following:

 ```bash
 $ sh start.sh